toluwajosh/panoptic-deeplab-pytorch/README.md

 - [X] Panoptic Dataloader for Citiscapes
 - [ ] Panoptic Dataloader for COCO
 - [ ] Combine VOC and Citiscapes training data
-- [ ] Apply 5×5 depthwise-separable convolution
+- [X] Apply 5×5 depthwise-separable convolution.
+(Not as in the paper)
-- [X] Test training with slim backbone (mobileNet), and,
+- [X] Test training with slim backbone (mobileNet), and
+- [X] Training with xception backbone
-- [ ] If successful, use a more robust backbone (ResNet 50/101).
+- [ ] Training with ResNet backbone

 ## Run on google cloud platform